Hitman: Absolution: Plot

-After obtaining Lenny's location from a bartender, 47 recovers his 'Silverballer' pistols from a gun store through Birdie's help and moves on to the town of Hope, South Dakota.
-Unbeknownst to 47, however, Birdie also makes overtures to the ICA and Detective Cosmo Faulkner of the Chicago PD, culminating in a number of attempts to kill 47 by the Agency throughout the game.
-Despite being firmly under the control of Dexter's PMC, 47 manages to eliminate Lenny's gang, the Hope Cougars, preventing them from selling Victoria to a rival weapons corporation.
-47 kidnaps Lenny, drives him to the desert, and interrogates him for Victoria's location, before either killing or abandoning him.
-47 subsequently infiltrates Dexter Industries' laboratory, kills lead members of the science division tasked with examining Victoria, and destroys their research.
-At an unlicensed cage fighting match being held on site, 47 kills Sanchez.
-While recuperating, 47 is attacked by "The Saints", Travis's personal hit squad, in a Hawaiian themed motel named Waikiki Inn, but manages to eliminate them.
+After obtaining Lenny's location from a bartender during a bar fight, Birdie provides 47 with the address of a gun store holding his 'Silverballer' pistols.
+From there, 47 moves onto the town of Hope, South Dakota, unaware that Birdie has also contacted the ICA and Detective Cosmo Faulkner (Jonathan Adams) of the Chicago Police Department, culminating in several attempts to kill 47 by the Agency.
+Despite the town being firmly under Dexter Industries' control, 47 is able to covertly kill the entirety of Lenny's gang, the Hope Cougars.
+In doing so, 47 disrupts the gang's plan to sell Victoria to a rival weapons corporation for a significant payout.
+47 kidnaps Lenny and interrogates him in the desert, before either killing or abandoning him.
+47 continues on to a Dexter Industries' facility, infiltrating its laboratory and eliminating key leadership within the science division tasked with examining Victoria, and destroys their research.
+47 also discovers an fighting match taking place on site at which he is able to kill Sanchez.

+47 recuperates at a motel, but is attacked by an Agency division led by "The Saints", Travis' all-female personal hit squad.
+47 moves through the motel, eliminating the majority of the Saints before escaping out of the grounds and into the neighboring farm land.
+There, he identifies a mobile command post and finishes off the remaining Saints before tracking Victoria to Hope Courthouse jail, run by corrupt sheriff and Dexter ally Clive Skurky (Jon Gries).
+47 is captured and tortured instead.

-47 tracks Victoria to a detention facility within the Hope Courthouse jail operated by corrupt sheriff and Dexter ally Clive Skurky (Jon Gries).
-However, 47 is captured and tortured.
-Dexter is summoned to a meeting with Travis, who seeks to buy Victoria back for $10 million.
-As 47 escapes from jail and goes after sheriff Skurky, the ICA invade the town.
-47 evades the Agency and eventually corners Skurky in a Church, who reveals that Dexter and Travis will be meeting to sell Victoria at Blackwater Park, Chicago.
-47 kills Skurky, infiltrates Blackwater, makes his way into Dexter's residence, and kills Dexter's love interest and secretary, Layla Stockton (Traci Lords) before finally hunting Dexter himself to the top of the park.
+As 47 escapes from the jail, Travis summons Dexter to a meeting in which he seeks to buy Victoria back for $10 million.
+The ICA launches a full scale assault on the town.
+47 evades the Agency and eventually corners Skurky in a church, who reveals that Dexter and Travis will be meeting to sell Victoria at Blackwater Park, Chicago.
+47 kills Skurky, infiltrates Blackwater, makes his way into Dexter's residence, and kills Layla before finally hunting Dexter himself to the top of the park.
 As Dexter's men rig the building to explode, 47 successfully prevents Dexter's escape via helicopter, mortally wounding him.
 After lamenting the loss of his son and money, Dexter is left to die alone.